msobanjo/courseware/topics/terraform/modules/providers/README.md

 `terraform apply`

+Ensure that you check the changes that this action will make to your infrastructure and type `yes` to agree.

 Once terraform will give you a prompt about the successful operation in the *AWS console* under *Compute* and then *EC2* check that the resource has been created.

 Make sure that you are within the correct region, otherwise you won't be able to see the resource.